smals-belgium/shared-digital-referral-prescription/README.md

 # Digital Referral Prescription Project

 Welcome!
-This repository contains the key documentation for using and integrating with DRP Project (UHMEP).
+This repository contains the key documentation for using and integrating with eReferral (UHMEP).

 ### Documentation & Resources